 Cassini Resources acquired the WMP from BHP Billiton in 2014, and has since progressed the project by conducting regional exploration, in-fill drilling and further geological interpretation of new and historical data to key projects within the mineral rich province.

-The Company confirmed the economic viability of the Nebo-Babel deposits by a positive Scoping Study released in April 2015, with further optimisation results released in April 2016.
-The studies demonstrated strong potential to become a low cost (first quartile) nickel/copper operation with an initial mine life of over 15 years.
+The Company confirmed the economic viability of the Nebo-Babel deposits by a positive study released in April 2015, with further optimisation results released in April 2016.

 In October 2016 Cassini Resources Limited executed a Joint Venture Agreement with leading Australian resources company OZ Minerals Limited (ASX:OZL) to fast track development of the project

 Under the agreement, OZL earned the right to farm-in to the West Musgrave Project by sole funding a minimum $36 million of staged development and exploration expenditure, for a 70% interest in the WMP.
 The agreement included a minimum $28m funding for continued studies on Nebo-Babel to progress it to a “Decision to Mine”, as well as a minimum regional exploration spend of $8 million to assist in identifying additional value adding opportunities.